 Why Be a Foster Parent

-Some of our caregivers in our various roles graciously shared their heart for this work.
+Some of the caregivers in our parent roles at Crossnore graciously shared their heart for this work.

 Mrs. Mathis, a Crossnore foster parent, shared her heart.
 “I wanted to fulfill that mother role whether it was my biological child or not.”
 Once she and her husband became licensed foster parents, she realized that this is exactly what they should have been doing all along.
 Mrs. Mathis shared, “Foster care brought me into a community that I will forever have ties to.”